Can at-home COVID tests make my holiday gathering safer? - NewsBreak

 Adults and teens can test themselves.
 An adult can test a child as young as 2.
 How-to videos on product websites can be helpful.

-Most tests require swabbing about a half-inch inside both nostrils, so it may tickle but doesn’t hurt.
-You will get a positive result if the test detects a viral protein in your sample.

 Home tests will miss some infections and in rare cases mistakenly indicate an infection.
-One popular test misses around 15 out of 100 infections — these are called “false negatives” — and gives a false positive result in about 1 in 100 people who aren’t infected.Counties with the highest COVID-19 infection rates in Virginia
+One popular test misses around 15 out of 100 infections — these are called “false negatives” — and gives a false positive result in about 1 in 100 people who aren’t infected.Amber Alert: 1-year-old Georgia boy still missing after SUV found

 Test shortages were widely reported during the last COVID-19 surge, but new options have recently hit the market and major manufacturers such as Abbott Laboratories have ramped up production.